top of page

 3. How do I pay?
 The admin will advise on payment once you have attended the free introduction class.

 4. Where do I buy the equipment?
 As there are no physical kendo shops in Malaysia, dojo members buy their equipment online.
 There are a few kendo/martial arts online shops that we can recommend based on the preferences of our members which are Tozando or All Japan Budogu (Japan) and Kendo Shop (Korea).
 Both websites are run and managed in English and they ship to Malaysia.
-5. What equipment do I need to buy?
-Below is a list of equipment needed based on each martial art.
-Buying equipment can be nerve-wracking and confusing for the first time.
-Here is a simple guide when shopping for equipment :

 If you have any uncertainty about getting the equipment/uniform, we highly advise checking with our sensei or any of the seniors first, before buying anything.